mk-fg/onedrive-fuse-fs/README.md

 (skydrive-specific) and `man mount.fuse` (more general fuse options).

 Latter example mounts "Pics" SkyDrive folder instead of root.
+"subdir" fuse module can be also used to the same effect.

 Make sure configuration file (`/var/lib/skydrive.yaml` in fstab examples above) is not accessible to anyone but root (or dedicated user), and is writable -